Date: 11/15/2023 Time: 4:00-4:50 Location: internet Type: Webinar

 Linda Doehle, AT Specialist

 Linda Doehle started her career as a software engineer after completing her degrees in Computer Science and Mathematics at Whitworth College.
 She brought her technical skills to the field of assistive technology while working as an Assistive Technology Specialist for the Yakima School District.
-Linda holds an AT Specialist Certificate and enjoys being able to use her technology skills in helping students optimize their abilities through the use of assistive technology.
-Linda has been with the Special Education Technology Center for eight years and has presented webinars and classes at national and statewide conferences.
+Linda holds an AT Specialist Certificate and enjoys being able to use her technology skills in helping students optimize their abilities using assistive technology.
+Linda has been with the Special Education Technology Center for ten years and has presented webinars and classes at national and statewide conferences.

 Rose Racicot, MS, OTR/L